thedoggybrad/urlshortener/README.md

 ✓TheDoggyBrad for supervising and managing the development of this software

 ## How this works?
-•.htaccess - This is a crucial file, that makes every traffic redirect to redirect.php<br>
+•.htaccess - This is a crucial file, that makes every traffic redirect to redirect.php.<br>
-•redirect.php - This file redirects the user to the shortened link or to the index.html file.<br>
+•redirect.php - This file redirects the user to the shortened link (if that exists) or to the index.html file (if the shortened link does not exist).<br>
-•index.html - This file is the User Interface, which uses shorten.php<br>
+•index.html - This file is the User Interface, which uses shorten.php.
+This is where the Shortened URL is presented.<br>
-•shorten.php - An essential file where the process of link generation happens that saves the output on the urls.xml<br>
+•shorten.php - An essential file where the process of link generation happens and it saves the output on the urls.xml.<br>
 •urls.xml - The most critical file, it is the database of all the links.

 ## Possible Security Concern Answered